awslabs/aws-mysql-jdbc/README.md

 ```

 #### As a Gradle Dependency
-You can obtain the driver can be automatically with [Gradle's dependency management](https://search.maven.org/search?q=g:software.aws.rds) by adding the following configuration to the application's ```build.gradle``` file:
+You can use [Gradle's dependency management](https://search.maven.org/search?q=g:software.aws.rds) to obtain the driver by adding the following configuration to the application's ```build.gradle``` file:

 **Example - Gradle**
 ```gradle